Maurice E. Post

-Maurice E. Post (1881–1958) was a Republican member of the Michigan House of Representatives.
+Maurice E. Post (February 14, 1881 – March 30, 1958) was a Republican member of the Michigan House of Representatives.
 He was a farmer in Rockford and represented Kent County in the legislature from 1933 until 1948; he ran for the Michigan State Senate in 1948, but did not survive the primary.
 Post was an alternate delegate to the 1940 Republican National Convention.
 He was a survivor of the Kerns Hotel fire in Lansing of December 11, 1934.

+Post was born on February 14, 1881, in Plainfield Township, Kent County, Michigan.
+He attended high school in Rockford, Michigan.
+He died on March 30, 1958, in Sarasota, Florida, where he had resided for five years.